Carlton Trail

 The Carlton Trail was the primary land transportation route in the Canadian Northwest for most of the 19th century, connecting Fort Carlton to Edmonton along a line of intermediate places.
 It was part of a trail network that stretched from the Red River Colony through Fort Ellice and today's Fort Qu'Appelle, Saskatchewan.
-From there the trail ran north and crossed the South Saskatchewan River near Batoche, Saskatchewan and reached Fort Carlton on the North Saskatchewan River.
+From there the trail ran north and crossed the South Saskatchewan River near Batoche and reached Fort Carlton on the North Saskatchewan River.
 From there, it ran west on the north side of the river to Fort Edmonton at what is now Edmonton, Alberta.

 An alternative, the South Victoria Trail, ran on a more direct route to and from Edmonton, on the south side of the River, following the line of the old telegraph line.
 A length of it still survives, at the old Krebs homestead east of Fort Saskatchewan.

 The distance in total the trail travelled between Fort Garry (Winnipeg) to Upper Fort des Prairies (Edmonton) was approximately 900 mi.
 Many smaller trails jutted off from the main trail, such as the Fort à la Corne Trail in the Saskatchewan Valley.